'Extremely troubling' that US can't provide details on mistakenly deported man, judge says

 “That is extremely troubling,” she said.

-The judge repeatedly asked Ensign about what has been done to facilitate Abrego Garcia’s return, asking pointedly: “Have they done anything?” — to which Ensign said he didn’t have personal knowledge of what had been done.
+The judge repeatedly asked Ensign about what has been done, asking pointedly: “Have they done anything?” — to which Ensign said he didn’t have personal knowledge of what had been done.

 “So that means they’ve done nothing,” the judge said, adding later: “Despite this court’s clear directive, your clients have done nothing to facilitate the return of Mr. Abrego Garcia.”

-For his part, Ensign stressed that the government was “actively considering what could be done” in the case and said that Abrego-Garcia’s case was an issue that involved three different Cabinet agencies and a lot of interagency coordination.
+For his part, Ensign stressed that the government was “actively considering what could be done” and said that Abrego Garcia’s case involved three Cabinet agencies and significant coordination.

-Before the hearing ended, Xinis ordered the U.S. to provide daily updates on the status of its plans to bring Abrego Garcia back.
+Before the hearing ended, Xinis ordered the U.S. to provide daily status updates on plans to return Abrego Garcia.

 “I guess my message, for what it’s worth, is: if you can do it, do it tomorrow,” she said.

-Attorneys for the Trump administration had told Xinis in a Friday morning filing that her Friday morning deadline for information was "impractical."
-They said they haven't had enough time to review the Supreme Court's ruling.
+In a brief filed before the hearing, Trump administration attorneys told Xinis that her deadline for information was "impractical" and that they lacked enough time to review Thursday's Supreme Court's ruling.

-Xinis had directed the Trump administration to “take all available steps to facilitate the return” of Abrego Garcia following Thursday’s high court order.

-She requested a declaration from the administration that addressed Abrego Garcia’s location and custodial status and what steps the administration has taken and will take to facilitate his return.

-The U.S. attorneys also wrote in Friday morning's filing that it was "unreasonable” for the U.S. government “to reveal potential steps before those steps are reviewed, agreed upon, and vetted.”
+The U.S. attorneys also wrote that it was "unreasonable” for the U.S. government “to reveal potential steps before those steps are reviewed, agreed upon, and vetted.”

 “Foreign affairs cannot operate on judicial timelines, in part because it involves sensitive country-specific considerations wholly inappropriate for judicial review,” the attorneys wrote.

+But Xinis, the federal judge in Maryland, ordered the U.S. to return him, writing that his deportation appeared to be “wholly lawless.”

+"There is little to no evidence to support a 'vague, uncorroborated' allegation that Abrego Garcia was once in the MS-13 street gang," Xinis wrote April 4.

-In its ruling on Thursday, the Supreme Court rejected the administration's emergency appeal of Xinis' April 4 order for Abrego Garcia's return.
+In its ruling on Thursday, the Supreme Court rejected the administration's emergency appeal of Xinis' order.

-The Salvadoran citizen had an immigration court order preventing his deportation to his native country over fears he would face persecution from local gangs.

-The Supreme Court has issued a string of rulings on its emergency docket, where the conservative majority has at least partially sided with Trump amid a wave of lower court orders slowing the president’s sweeping agenda.
-In Thursday’s case, the court said Xinis’ order must be clarified to make sure it doesn’t intrude into executive branch power over foreign affairs, since Abrego Garcia is being held abroad.

 “The order properly requires the Government to ‘facilitate’ Abrego Garcia’s release from custody in El Salvador and to ensure that his case is handled as it would have been had he not been improperly sent to El Salvador,” the court said in an unsigned order with no noted dissents.